rixth/bubbleBox/README.md

 * val: fetch an array containing the values of each item, in the order they appear in the list
 * addItem(value): programmatically add a new value to the list
-* removeItem(jqCollection): remove the passed list item
+* remove(jqCollection): remove the passed list item
 * destroy: remove the plugin

 ## Events